Kerry to visit Egypt, tensions high before Mursi trial

 He wants to maintain ties with the most populous Arab country, which has a peace treaty with Israel and controls the Suez Canal waterway linking Europe and Asia.

-But he does not want to be seen as acquiescing in the ouster of an elected leader, even an Islamist Washington came to view as ineffective during his turbulent year in office.
+But he does not want to be seen as acquiescing in the ouster of an elected leader, even an Islamist who came to be viewed by Washington as ineffective during his turbulent year in office.

 U.S. PUSH FOR DEMOCRACY